 Set a goal of 20 -30 minutes of exercise daily.
 Let’s not forget that your knees experience 3-4 times your body weight when you walk so getting the daily exercise will benefit your knees.

-2. Try non-weight bearing activity, and look for exercises that supports your body.
+2. Try the non-weight bearing activity, and look for exercises that support your body.

 3. Swimming can be very beneficial, which will help your core back and leg muscles to gain strength and trying leg lifts can have positive effects on your quadriceps.

 4. Always make sure you are stretching and do a proper warm-up.
 Try to use the stairs instead of the elevator to boost* flexibility.
 On rest days, make sure you are dressed warm to reduce* the stiffness and continue the daily stretching to keep your body limber.